Graph-Based Deterministic Polynomial Framwork for NP Problems: Feasible Graph

+\begin{lemma} An edge $e = (u, v)$ is a floor edge if and only if $\tier(v) = 0$ for any computation walk. \end{lemma} \begin{proof}[Proof Sketch] \begin{itemize} \item \textbf{(If direction.)} Assume that $\tier(v)=0$ but $e=(u,v)$ is not a floor edge.
+Then there exists another edge whose terminal node is an index-predecessor of $v$.
+However, any node incident to such an edge must lie on the same tape index as $v$, and therefore must have a tier smaller than that of $v$, implying a negative tier.
+This contradicts the non-negativity of the tier index.

+\item \textbf{(Only-if direction.)} Assume that $e=(u,v)$ is a floor edge but $\tier(v) > 0$.
+Then there exists a node of tier $0$ at the same tape index.
+Along the computation walk from that tier-$0$ node to $v$, an index-predecessor of $v$ must appear.
+This contradicts the assumption that $e$ is a floor edge.
+Therefore $\tier(v)=0$.

-\begin{remark}[Global Character of Floor Edges] Although the notion of a \emph{floor edge} is defined locally with respect to a computation walk, \cref{lem:floor_edge_condition} shows that an edge $(u,v)$ is a floor edge in \emph{any} computation walk if and only if $\mathrm{tier}(v) = 0$.
+The complete formal proof is provided in Appendix \cref{proof:lem:floor_edge_condition}. \end{itemize} \end{proof} \begin{remark}[Global Character of Floor Edges] Although the notion of a \emph{floor edge} is defined locally with respect to a computation walk, \cref{lem:floor_edge_condition} shows that an edge $(u,v)$ is a floor edge in \emph{any} computation walk if and only if $\tier(v) = 0$.
 Therefore, the classification of floor edges is globally consistent and independent of any particular walk.
 This global characterization enables reasoning about floor edges without reference to specific walks. \end{remark}

-\begin{definition}[Ex-Pendant Edge] Let $e \in E$ be an edge with index $i$ in the computation graph $G = (V, E)$.
-We say that $e$ is \emph{left-pendant} if there exists no edge in $E$ adjacent to $e$ with index $i - 1$, and the node of $e$ with index $i$ is not a folding node.
-We say that $e$ is \emph{right-pendant} if there exists no edge adjacent to $e$ with index $i + 1$, and the node of $e$ with index $i+1$ is not a folding node.
-If $e$ is either left-pendant or right-pendant, we say that $e$ is \emph{ex-pendant}. \end{definition}
+\begin{definition}[Ex-Pendant Edge] Let $e \in E(G)$ be an edge with index $i$ in the computation graph $G$. \begin{itemize} \item $e$ is \emph{left-pendant} if there exists no edge in $G$ adjacent to $e$ with index $i - 1$, and the node of $e$ with index $i$ is not a folding node. \item $e$ is \emph{right-pendant} if there exists no edge in $G$ adjacent to $e$ with index $i + 1$, and the node of $e$ with index $i+1$ is not a folding node. \item $e$ is \emph{both-pendant} if it is both left-pendant and right-pendant. \item $e$ is \emph{ex-pendant} if it is either left-pendant or right-pendant. \end{itemize} \end{definition}

-\begin{lemma} Let $e$ be an edge incident to a source or sink node in the computation graph.
-Then $e$ is an ex-pendant edge, where a \emph{source node} has only outgoing edges and a \emph{sink node} has only incoming edges. \begin{proof} \textbf{Case 1:} Suppose $v$ is a source node. \\ Then $v$ has only outgoing edges.
-By the properties of the DTM, all outgoing edges from $v$ must have the same direction, implying they all have the same index.
-Therefore, there exists no edge adjacent to any such edge with index $i-1$ or $i+1$.
-Thus, each edge is either left-pendant or right-pendant, and hence ex-pendant.

-\textbf{Case 2:} Suppose $v$ is a sink node. \\ Let $e = (u, v)$ be an incoming edge to $v$.
-We claim that for any such edge $e$, the predecessor edge $\mathrm{pred}_W(e)$ in any computation walk $W$ must have the opposite direction to $e$.